 8. For Peace and Quiet: Lake Mead RV Village

 If you’re looking for a more removed and remote experience, Lake Mead RV Village offers solitude and respite from the hustle and busyness of most Las Vegas RV parks.
 Located near the Hoover Dam, this RV park allows guests to enjoy the beauty of nature and the luxuries of the city.
-Free wi-fi covers the entire RV village and both gasoline and propane are available onsite for purchase.
+Free wi-fi covers the entire RV village and both gasoline and propane are available onsite for purchase as well as full hookups.
 There’s also a general store for when you run out of toothpaste and don’t want to make a trip into town.

 The Las Vegas strip is a short 40 minute drive from the RV village so you can catch shows, or try your luck at the casinos.
 If you own a boat, the RV Village offers a ramp to launch, and if you choose to fish, make sure you have a valid license available from one of the marina’s on Lake Mead.
 Their rates will make it easy to stay and have a luxurious winter: $30/night, $165/week, and $495/month.